 The tunnel, which stretches from the State-Thomas District in Uptown Dallas, through Mill Creek and Peaks Branch, will be constructed mostly underground with little impact to neighborhoods.
-Once complete, the approximately five mile-long tunnel will sit 70 to 100 feet below ground to provide flood relief.
+Once complete, the approximately 5-mile-long tunnel will sit 70 to 100 feet below ground to provide flood relief.

-The Mill Creek Drainage Relief Tunnel is a five-mile underground tunnel that will provide 100-year flood protection for nearly 6,000 commercial and residential properties in the east Dallas area, including Baylor Medical Center.
-The current drainage system in these areas was constructed 50 to 70 years ago, and only provides a two to five year flood protection.
+The Mill Creek Drainage Relief Tunnel is a five-mile underground tunnel that will provide 100- year flood protection for nearly 6,000 commercial and residential properties in the east Dallas area, including Baylor Medical Center.
+The current drainage system in these areas was constructed 50 to 70 years ago, and only provides a two- to five-year flood protection.
 Major flooding that occurred in 1995, 2003, 2006 and 2009 crippled these areas and showed dire need for the construction of this drainage relief tunnel.
 The Mill Creek/Peaks Branch/State-Thomas Drainage Relief Tunnel will improve stormwater management resulting in saved lives, protection of schools, medical facilities, residents and streets.
-Construction began in spring 2018 and is slated for completion in 2023.
-The tunnel is being constructed by Southland Mole Joint Venture.
-Prior to construction beginning, a tunnel-boring machine (TBM) will be constructed on site.
+Prior to construction beginning, a TBM will be constructed on site.
 By using a TBM, there will be minimal utility relocation, as well as minimal street and traffic impacts.
 Once complete, the tunnel will be approximately 30 feet in diameter, and will be designed to carry a maximum flow of nine million gallons per minute.
 This provides exponential relief of flooding during large rain events.
 The tunnel will have six intake sites along the alignment.
 These include:

 - Woodall Rodgers Intake – Intersection of Woodall Rodgers Freeway and Maple-Routh Connection